mapbox/tilesets-cli/README.md

 Update the Recipe JSON for a tileset.
 Performs a server-side validation of the new document.

+This command only supports tilesets created with the [Mapbox Tiling Service](https://docs.mapbox.com/mapbox-tiling-service/overview/).

 ```shell
 tilesets update-recipe <tileset_id> /path/to/recipe.json
 ```